 Washington County Parks

-Boat Ramps at Henry Hagg Lake will close on November 23, 2014 and re-open for use on March 5, 2015 - pursuant to the Oregon Department of Fish and Wildlife (ODFW) Synopsis.
+Fishing at Henry Hagg Lake will close on November 23, 2014 and re-open on March 7, 2015 - pursuant to the Oregon Department of Fish and Wildlife (ODFW) Synopsis.

 Limited services are available at Henry Hagg Lake during the winter months.
 Boating during the winter months is at your own risk.

 Located just 25 miles southwest of Portland, at the base of Oregon's beautiful coastal range, Hagg Lake offers visitors the best of outdoor recreational activities.
 Owned by the U.S. Bureau of Reclamation and maintained and operated by Washington County Parks, the park features numerous day use areas, two boat launching facilities, a fully stocked lake for fishing, more than 15 miles of hiking trails, reservable picnic shelters, 18 hole disc golf course and 165 ft fishing pier.
 Since the creation of Henry Hagg Lake in the mid-1970s, Washington County, the Bureau of Reclamation have shared a commitment to make the park user-friendly to every visitor.
 The physical address of the Park is 50250 SW Scoggins Valley Road, Gaston, OR 97119.

 Metzger Park is a seven-acre, fully accessible Park set in a forested environment.
 It features a variety of outdoor play equipment and is conveniently located at the corner of Hall and Hemlock, just two minutes from Washington Square, at 8400 SW Hemlock Street Portland, OR 97223 (Corner of SW Hall Blvd. & SW Hemlock St.).

 For questions regarding the Patricia D. Whiting Hall at Metzger Park, please contact the Park's Office at 503-359-5732.